evanx/redex/README.md

 queue:
   in: redix:test:http:in # the redis key for the incoming queue (list)
   out: redix:test:http:out # the redis queue for replies
-  pending: redix:test:http:pending # the redis queue for pending requests
+  pending: redix:test:http:pending # the internal redis queue for pending requests
+  error: redix:test:http:error # the external redis queue for failed requests
 protocol: HttpRequest@1
 route:
 - HttpGet.singleton